sathishgang-db/lakehmon/README.md

 1. Build the release package: Run `flutter build web` on the terminal.
 This will generate the js and the files needed to host the app on your server.
 2. Move files on the `build/web` folder to your server
-3. Run `dhttpd` or a set up a web server from this folder on your server.
+3. Run `dhttpd` or launch a web server targetting this folder on your server.
 See [here in the official flutter docs](https://docs.flutter.dev/deployment/web#building-the-app-for-release).